WannerCodes/stopwatch/README.md

-# stopwatch
+# Stopwatch
-Basic stopwatch using javascript, HTML and css
+Basic stopwatch using javascript, HTML and css.